iamzinzi/simple_shell/README.md

 * string_dup.c - duplicates and copies a string for specific purposes

 ### INSTALLATION AND USAGE EXAMPLES
-In the terminal, enter `git clone https://github.com/iamzinzi/simple_shell.git`
+1. In the terminal, enter `git clone https://github.com/iamzinzi/simple_shell.git`
-Then cd into the file via `cd simple_shell`
+2. cd into the file via `cd simple_shell`
-Enter interactive mode with `./hsh`
+3. Enter interactive mode with `./hsh`
-Enter the command `'s -l`
+4. Enter the command `ls -l`
-Be happy!
+5. Be happy!
-Exit with `exit` or Ctrl-D or Ctrl-C
+6. Exit with `exit` or Ctrl-D or Ctrl-C
+---
 The shell can also be run in non-interactive mode like so,
 `echo "/bin/ls" | ./hsh`